 Netflix, Amazon, and now Hulu have both become synonymous with prestige TV, but there’s one giant tech company not far behind the two streaming services — at least in theory.
 In the past year, Apple has made moves to compete with Netflix, Hulu, and premium cable channels (like HBO and Showtime) for the peak TV crown in 2019.

 With more TV series — and places to watch them — than ever, Apple is putting a reported $1 billion toward adding to the peak TV pile.
 While the company began its foray into scripted series with two current shows offered through Apple Music — the tech-themed Shark Tank–esque reality competition Planet of the Apps and Carpool Karaoke: The Series — the competition really ramped up when it hired veteran TV executives Zack Van Amburg and Jamie Erlicht in June 2017.
 The duo formerly ran Sony Pictures Television, the studio that brought the world Breaking Bad and The Crown.

-Of the 13 titles below headed to or intended for the tech giant, Foundation, Little America, and Swagger are in development, while the others are series orders.
+Below, we’ve rounded up a list of all the titles that are headed to or intended for the tech giant.
+Some are in development, while the others are series orders (and have even completed filming).
 Read on to find out who the players are and more about the shows.

 Talent: Witherspoon and Aniston are both set to star in and executive produce the drama, which was one of the first scripted series Apple announced.
-While Jay Carson (House of Cards) was originally signed on to write the project, he has since departed and Bates Motel boss Kerry Ehrin is reportedly set to take over.
+While Jay Carson (House of Cards) was originally signed on to write the project, he has since departed and Bates Motel boss Kerry Ehrin took over.
+Steve Carell will play the male lead.